 Christmas Village is one of the oldest charitable events in Nashville, supported and run entirely by volunteers from the Nashville Pi Beta Phi Alumnae Club.
-During the 58-year history, the event has generated over 12 million dollars benefiting thousands of people since its inaugural event in 1961.
+The event has generated over 12 million dollars benefiting thousands of people since its inaugural event in 1961.
 The proceeds support:

 Watch a video about who benefits from Christmas Village.